Skip to main content

 USDA Wildlife Services staff are available to assist with a variety of wildlife damage issues, including all the species listed in this chapter (birds, voles, bears, porcupines…).
 Their telephone number for New Hampshire & Vermont growers is (603) 223-6832.
 For growers in Connecticut, Massachusetts and Rhode Island: (413) 253-2403.
 For Maine: (207) 629-5181.

 Many commercial firms can help with fencing or bird netting.
 One local company with much experience and helpful information on bird netting options is Orchard Equipment Supply Company.
 OESCO is located in Conway, Massachusetts and has been very helpful to many orchardists in figuring out how to set up and what to order for bird netting.
-Their website is at www.oescoinc.com and telephone number is 1-800-634-5557.
+Telephone number is 1-800-634-5557.
 They also have a detailed catalog online.

 There are other companies that can help, too.